Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Matrix Product State methods and experimental comparison

 \subsection{Static spin structure factor}

 The static spin structure factor is defined as

-We plot the results from DMRG\footnote{We note that using the finite version of DMRG one needs to adiabatically tune the anisotropy to reach convergence, while with infinite DMRG (iDMRG) the result can be obtained without such adiabatic tuning.
+We plot the results from DMRG\footnote{We note that using the finite version of DMRG, one needs to adiabatically tune the anisotropy to reach convergence, while with infinite DMRG (iDMRG), the result can be obtained without such adiabatic tuning.
 We confirmed that both algorithms lead to the same structure factor.} and assume a ground state in the zero magnetization sector for distinct anisotropy values in Fig.~\ref{fig:dmrg_ssf}.
 We see from the DMRG results of Fig.~\ref{fig:dmrg_ssf} a smooth interpolation in the structure factor between the Heisenberg point and the Ising limit consistent with previous studies \cite{yamamoto_quantum_2014,sellmann_phase_2015}.
 The weight in between the high-intensity points gets redistributed to peak more strongly at the corners of the Brillouin Zone.
 Since the structure factor is calculated from the ground state wave function, we find that the ground state is ordered at the wave-vector $K$, when translated into real space, this indicates a three-sublattice structure.
 We furthermore confirm that such a result is consistent with the neutron scattering experiment of Ref.~\cite{chen_phase_2024} as shown in Fig.~\ref{fig:ssf_exp}.
 Both the experiment and the DMRG structure factor agree on the three-sublattice ordering in the ground state.
-We now focus on the anisotropy value of the experiment, which is $J_\perp=0.2,J_z=3$.
+We now focus on the anisotropy value of the experiment, which is $J_\perp=0.2, J_z=3$. {In appendix \ref{appendix:DMRG} we show the perpendicular and parallel structure factors and use their values at the $K,K'$ point to find consistent agreement with the order parameter values of the supersolid phase found in Ref. \cite{paramekanti_2005}}.
 Moreover, we confirmed that allowing for a non-zero magnetization, the DMRG simulations capture the peak at the $\Gamma$ point and a transition to the $1/3$ magnetization plateau, which is also seen in experiments for low magnetic fields.